PTA Course Listing

 To view all courses for this program, uncheck "Hide Courses Not Offered This Term."
 If a course you need is not offered this term, please contact the department to find out when it next will be offered.

-This course is a lab companion to PHT 1120 and provides laboratory practice for those skills requiring hands-on experience.
-Emphasis is placed upon palpation, goniometric measurements, manual muscle testing and the analysis of human movement.
-The course format is mainly demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
-Learning in this course is evaluated via competency-based skill checks and/or practical exams.
+This course is the lab companion to PHT 1120 and provides laboratory practice for those skills requiring hands-on experience.
+Emphasis is placed on palpation, goniometric measurements, manual muscle testing, and the analysis of human movement.
+The course format is demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
+Learning in this course is evaluated via competency-based skill checks and oral/practical exams.
 Lab fee required.
-Students must complete this course with a grade of "C" or higher.
+Students must complete this course with a grade of “C” or higher.

 This course is the lab companion to PHT 1200 and provides laboratory practice for those skills requiring hands-on experience.
-Students will perform assessment of medical status through vital signs, performance of safe patient mobility, infection control, prevention of pressure injury, wheelchair fitting and mobility, gait training with the appropriate associated assistive devices, as well as use of modalities such as compression, thermal and cryotherapy.
-The course format is mainly demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
+Students will perform assessment of medical status through vital signs, performance of safe patient mobility (including lifting and transferring), infection control, prevention of pressure injury, wheelchair fitting and mobility, gait training with the appropriate associated assistive devices, as well as use of modalities such as compression, thermal, and cryotherapy.
+The course format is demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
 Learning in this course is evaluated via competency-based skill checks and oral/practical exams.
 Lab fee required.
-Students must complete this course with a grade of "C" or higher.
+Students must complete this course with a grade of “C” or higher.

 This course emphasizes various physical therapy modalities used to treat pain, edema, weakness, wounds and spasm.
 Modalities presented include ultrasound, electrical stimulation, soft tissue mobilization, compression wrapping, LASER, traction and hydrotherapy.
 The course format is mainly lecture and discussion.
 Learning in this course is evaluated via assignments, quizzes and cumulative examinations.
 Students must complete this course with a grade of "C" or higher.